Why the Florida Keys in December are a must-visit winter destination

 If you are inclined to think the Sunshine State is the ideal place to kick back and be yourself, that’s an even truer sentiment in the Florida Keys.
-Disconnected from the mainland and floating like a string of sandy pearls descending southwest from Homestead, its long been a come-as-you-are destination with a welcome as warm as the weather.
+Disconnected from the mainland and floating like a string of sandy pearls descending southwest from Homestead, it has long been a come-as-you-are destination with a welcome as warm as the weather.

 There’s plenty of outdoors stuff to do, al fresco dining options abound, and did we mention that the temperature averages around 78 degrees year-round?
 Winters here are not only warm relative to the rest of the country, they’re also the driest time of year in South Florida, so you don’t have to worry about sudden squalls or hurricanes.

 In other words, it’s just a different vibe in the Florida Keys.
 So this winter, while everyone else is suffering gray skies or seeking snow-covered holidays, opt for something different yourself.
+Keep reading as we explore what to do through the Florida Keys throughout winter.

 For the latest protocols on health & safety in The Florida Keys, please visit fla-keys.com